Effective Date: October 2022

 You can take part in our sweepstakes, contests, and other promotions.
 Some might have additional rules about how we use and disclose your personal information.

 The Services we provide are supported by advertising revenue.
 We gather data and work with third parties to show you personalized ads on behalf of advertisers.
 We may send you commercial emails on behalf of ourselves, our Affiliates, and advertisers.
 Each email we send you should include an opt-out that you can use to stop receiving such communications.
+To provide information or insights to our business partners;

 We also identify groups of users to whom to serve personalized ads on behalf of our advertisers.
 To do this, we combine information we collect through surveys or registration with information we collect automatically using tracking technologies while you browse our sites and apps.
 This combined (or “aggregated”) information is used to build models.
 These data models are then used to measure users’ attributes, like their demographic information or their interests (again, not as individuals but as a combined group).
 Working with service providers, we use these measurements to group users by common attributes.
 Each group is associated with a random ID which is then passed to our ad server for use in targeting ad campaigns on our sites and apps.